bottlenoselabs/sokol-cs/README.md

 [`Sokol.SDL2`](https://www.myget.org/feed/lithiumtoast/package/nuget/Sokol.SDL2)|PInvoke code for getting `sokol_gfx` working with SDL2.
 [`Sokol.SDL2.Native`](https://www.myget.org/feed/lithiumtoast/package/nuget/Sokol.SDL2.Native)|Shared libraries for getting `sokol_gfx` working with SDL2.

-## Contributing

-Do you want to contribute?
-Awesome!
-To get started please read the [CONTRIBUTING](CONTRIBUTING.md) file for details on our code of conduct, the process for creating issues, and submitting pull requests.

 ## Versioning

 `Sokol.NET` uses [calendar versioning](https://calver.org) and [semantic versioning](https://semver.org) where appropriate.
 For example, the version scheme used for native shared libraries such as `sokol_gfx` is `YYYY.MM.DD` and the version scheme for `Sokol.NET` is `MAJOR.MINOR.PATCH-TAG`.

+### Semantic Versioning

+`Sokol.NET` uses [`GitVersion`](https://github.com/GitTools/GitVersion) to determine the exact semantic version for each build in Continuous Integration (CI) and Continuous Deployment (CD).

+How `GitVersion` is configured for `Sokol.NET`, the version is automatically bumped by `+0.0.1` after each pull-request.
+Also, tags are considered releases; when a new tag is created, the version is automatically bumped to the specified version on the tag.

-For a complete list of the versions available, see the [tags on this repository](https://github.com/lithiumtoast/Sokol.NET/tags).
+For a complete list of the release versions, see the [tags on this repository](https://github.com/lithiumtoast/Sokol.NET/tags).

 ## License

 `Sokol.NET` is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Do you want to contribute?
+Awesome!
+To get started please read the [CONTRIBUTING](CONTRIBUTING.md) file for details on our code of conduct, the process for creating issues, and submitting pull requests.

 ## Authors, Contributors & Maintainers